This page was last updated on May 19, 2023.

 Over the past few years, we have seen a significant switch from the use of desktop computers to mobile devices, which has influenced the way Google and other search engines index and rank sites.

-Since Google controls 75% of the search engine market, we’ll use it as our focus for analyzing this trend.
+Since Google controls 75% of the search engine market, we’ll use it as our focus for analyzing this trend of how important mobile-friendly sites are for generating quality traffic, enhancing your domain, and increasing leads.

 To add to this, it is estimated that 77% of adults in the U.S. now own a smartphone, up from 35% in 2011.
 This number is also significantly higher (approximately 88-92%) in adults ages 18-49.

-This data does not necessarily mean that the majority of users coming to your site are using mobile devices.
-For example, after looking at our own website in 2016, I found that approx. 66% of people used a desktop while approx. 34% used a mobile device.
+Though there is an upward trend in mobile users, this data does not necessarily mean the majority of users coming to your site are using mobile devices.
+For example, after looking at our own website data for February of 2023, I found that approx. 64.6% of people used a desktop while approximately 34.4% found us while using a mobile device.

 However, it does mean that how Google views your site will continue to evolve as mobile traffic continues to rise.

-5 Ways Your Mobile Experience Could Affect Search Traffic Volume
+5 Ways Your Site’s Mobile Experience Could Affect Search Traffic Volume

-1. Google indexes your site based on the mobile version, or mobile-first indexing
+1. Google indexes your site based on its mobile version (known as mobile-first indexing)

 In other words, instead of referencing content from the desktop version of the site and indexing that copy for search engines, Google will begin to look at the content you have on the mobile version.